 Students may carry water bottles to classes to use throughout the school day.
-The water bottle must be the approved clear water bottle sold in the Sader Shop.
+The water bottle must be the approved Helias water bottles sold in the Sader Shop.
 Students should write their name on the bottle.
-All other water bottles will not be allowed into the school building.
+No other water bottles/ soda bottles will not be allowed into the school building.
 Styrofoam cups, coffee cups, tumblers, etc. will not be allowed to enter the school building.
-Students will be requested to throw out the contents and turn in the cup or simply to throw away the cup.
+Students will be requested to throw out the contents and turn in the cup or simply throw it away.

 All phones must be kept on silent throughout the school day.
 A student whose phone creates a disruption, even if it is in the classroom caddy or the student’s locker, is subject to being fined.